Sexual Assault Forensic Exam

 What can I expect during the forensic exam?

-- You will be seen by a physician or a Sexual Assault Nurse Examiner (SANE) who has been specially trained to provide care for persons who have been sexually assaulted.
+- You will be seen by a Sexual Assault Nurse Examiner (SANE) who has been specially trained to provide care for persons who have been sexually assaulted.
 Remember to ask questions if you do not understand and that you can REFUSE any part of the exam if you so choose.

 - You will be asked to sign consents to do the exam, to take photos and to release information to law enforcement if you choose to do so.